DISCOVER grows trees in Africa!

-- to discover, use and protect local resources for health and healing,
+Discover supports our partners to discover, use and protect local resources for health, food security and community self-reliance.

 The Discover logo shows a papaya leaf.